wronghorsebatterystaple/Website-Flask/README.md

   - Refer to [app/admin/routes.py](app/admin/routes.py) and [app/blog/blogpage/routes.py](app/blog/blogpage/routes.py) for example usages
 - [config.py](config.py) contains settings that must be up-to-date for access control:
   - `LOGIN_REQUIRED_URLS`: Flask will redirect you away from the page you are currently on if it begins with one of these URLs and you log out
-  - `VERIFIED_AUTHOR`: This is the commenter name, lowercase with no whitespace, that is restricted to admin users and will grant special comment cosmetics (and a **real** verified checkmark!!!)
+  - `VERIFIED_AUTHOR`: This is the commenter name, lowercase with no whitespace, that is restricted to admin users and will grant special comment cosmetics (and a **real*- verified checkmark!!!)
 - Each blogpage in the database has a boolean `login_required` column that must be up-to-date; Flask uses this to check login redirection on attempt to access these blogpages

 ### CSP documentation: